GNBD/NENE-Helper/README.md

 ## 🚀 Project Overview

-**NENE HELPER** is a powerful tool designed to help anyone set up and manage a Minecraft Java Edition server quickly and easily.
+**NENE HELPER (also known as NENE LAUNCHER)** is a powerful tool designed to help anyone set up and manage a Minecraft Java Edition server quickly and easily.
 It automatically fetches the latest server core through the PaperMC API (or custom API), and provides a user-friendly Web GUI built with Python and HTML/CSS.

 No complex commands are needed.
 Just click, and your server is ready.